nimbix/jarvice-helm/README.md

 `jarvice_registry.enabled=false`.
 Also, `jarvice.JARVICE_LOCAL_REGISTRY`
 defaults to `docker.io`.

-Also by default, persistence is disabled for jarvice-db and jarvice-registry, so note that the persistence settings are required to enable use of persistent volumes by the JARVICE helm chart.
+Also by default, persistence is disabled for `jarvice-db` and `jarvice-registry`, so note that the persistence settings are required to enable use of persistent volumes by the JARVICE helm chart.

 If kubernetes persistent volumes were created which do no match the default storage classes, it will be necessary to also `--set` the following values to